WebMO News

 WebMO can be installed and run in the Cloud for as little as $1/day!
 Furthermore, one doesn't pay for a cloud instance when it is not running.
 This makes WebMO in the Cloud ideal for instructional use, e.g., for a computational chemistry lab that might run for only 2 weeks each year.

-WebMO provides instructions and automated installation scripts for Google Cloud Platform and Amazon Web Services
+WebMO provides instructions and automated installation scripts for Google Cloud Platform, Amazon Web Services, and Microsoft Azure

 WebMO on Windows

-The traditional installation of WebMO Basic/Pro on Windows as a native process will be deprecated in WebMO 23.
-Starting with WebMO 20, Windows is being supported through the Windows Subsystem for Linux (part of Windows 10).
+The traditional installation of WebMO Basic/Pro on Windows as a native process will be deprecated in the future.
+Windows is being supported through the Windows Subsystem for Linux (part of Windows 10 and 11).
 This allows for support of WebMO Basic/Pro/Enterprise, a much wider choice of computational engines, and no need to install third-party Perl and Apache within Windows.

 See the new instructions for installing WebMO using Windows Subsystem for Linux.